 As file format (3) you can choose a CSV file or a XML file.
 Also here you should inform yourself at the price portal, what is desired here.

-You can specify whether you want to include or exclude the variants (4) in the export file.
-Set the interval (5) for the generation using the scheduler (6) .
-The product comparison file is regenerated when the export URL is called after the interval has expired.
+You also specify whether or not you want to include the product variants (4) in the export and enter a generation interval (5).
+Set the interval (5) for the generation using the scheduler.
+The product comparison file is just regenerated automatically if the interval has expired and the option Generate via scheduler (6) is activated.
+You execute the scheduler by executing the command bin/console scheduled-task:run in your shop main directory.

 You can use a dynamic product group (7) to define which items from your shop should be included in the product export.
 You can find out exactly how to create them here.